cowboydaniel/Arduino-IDE/android/ANDROID_ROADMAP.md

 ### Success Criteria
 - ✅ Can compile "Blink" sketch in < 15 seconds
+- ✅ Qt/Gradle build continues to assemble installable APKs with the bundled CLI assets
 - ✅ Compiler errors are clickable and jump to code
 - ✅ Board cores install successfully (Arduino AVR, ESP32, etc.)
 - ✅ Libraries install from Arduino registry